“To air-dry clothes by choice is counter-cultural.

 A bit of ‘Rumspringa’ – Adolescent Amish girls happy in a ball game.
 Rumspringa, in Pennsylvania German, means running around having a bit of fun and frolic (Photo courtesy: Wikimedia)

 The Amish believe that only within a stable community will individuals find security and satisfaction, not by being individualistic.
 No one strikes out on his own or refuses to share.
-Their society is devoid of alcoholism, divorce, alienation and loneliness in old age.
-Perhaps this ensures a suicide rate far below the national average in both, Canada and the US.
+It’s a society that is devoid of alcoholism, divorce, alienation and loneliness in old age and this ensures a suicide rate far below the national average in both, Canada and the US.

 The Amish foster group activities and there are many things that they do together, besides those related to farming.
 One is called barn raising, an event that looks more like a social event than hard labor that it really is.